Computerized adaptive testing

 Computerized adaptive testing (CAT) is a form of computer-based test that adapts to the examinee's ability level.
 For this reason, it has also been called tailored testing.
 In other words, it is a form of computer-administered test in which the next item or set of items selected to be administered depends on the correctness of the test taker's responses to the most recent items administered.

-How it works
+Description

-CAT successively selects questions for the purpose of maximizing the precision of the exam based on what is known about the examinee from previous questions.
+CAT successively selects questions (test items) for the purpose of maximizing the precision of the exam based on what is known about the examinee from previous questions.
 From the examinee's perspective, the difficulty of the exam seems to tailor itself to their level of ability.
 For example, if an examinee performs well on an item of intermediate difficulty, they will then be presented with a more difficult question.
 Or, if they performed poorly, they would be presented with a simpler question.
-Compared to static multiple choice tests that nearly everyone has experienced, with a fixed set of items administered to all examinees, computer-adaptive tests require fewer test items to arrive at equally accurate scores.
-(Of course, there is nothing about the CAT methodology that requires the items to be multiple-choice; but just as most exams are multiple-choice, most CAT exams also use this format.)
+Compared to static tests that nearly everyone has experienced, with a fixed set of items administered to all examinees, computer-adaptive tests require fewer test items to arrive at equally accurate scores.

 The basic computer-adaptive testing method is an iterative algorithm with the following steps: